krish2903/chefAI-app/README.md

 ### Your Personalised AI Chef
 For university students travelling internationally or living on campus, it must be difficult to cook yourself sometimes, especially with no experience.

-**Why not create our own community to share with others your secret recipes and cooking tips?**
+**Why not create our own community to share our secret recipes and cooking tips?**

 **_IntelliChef_** tries to include all cultural nuances and dietary choices, curating recipes for YOUR needs!